openhouse/photo-filter/ISSUES.md

 - The application now successfully fetches photos without errors.

 **Inline Reply:**

 Assigning async results to variables before destructuring simplifies error handling and avoids issues with undefined properties when using `promisify(exec)`.
 This adjustment should prevent `stdout` from being `undefined` under similar conditions in the future.
-(Source: [GitHub Issues](6))

 **Questions to Consider:**